binerogroup/documentation/regions-and-availability-zones.rst

 ==============================
 Regions and availability zones
 ==============================

-Binero.Cloud is conceptually designed and physically provisioned to provide segmentation into regions which in turn are split into availability zones.
+Binero cloud is conceptually designed and physically provisioned to provide segmentation into regions which in turn are split into availability zones.
 The main reason for wanting several physical locations is to build geo-redundant installations, meaning infrastructure that is able to withstand a disaster scenario.
 For instance a plane-crash into a datacenter is a common example of a situation that a properly designed geo-diverse installation should be able to handle without disruption.

 Regions
 -------